Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 The role of mitochondrial health in nervous system regulation

-The interconnected nature of metabolism, inflammation, and mood
+The relationship between metabolism, inflammation, and mood

 Acupuncture as Targeted Vagus Nerve Modulation